DiogoFerrari/academic-kickstart/content/home/software.md

 # This section displays recent blog posts from `content/publication/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = false  # This file represents a page section. active = false  # Activate this widget? true/false weight = 90  # Order that this section will appear.
+headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 40  # Order that this section will appear.

-title = "Publications"
+title = "Software"
+subtitle = "R Packages"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "publication"
+  page_type = "software"

   # Choose how much pages you would like to display (0 = all pages)
   count = 2